 The FDEP said its denial of the permit was based on protecting the Everglades, regardless of whether the proposed site is degraded.
 "It looked beyond the vicinity of the well pad and concluded that the broader region, in this case the Everglades as [a] whole, was environmentally sensitive and should be protected," the department said in its filing, as reported by the South Florida Sun-Sentinel.

-Late on Feb.
-20, the FDEP announced it would request the rehearing and provide assistance to the Broward and Miramar case.
+In February 2019, the FDEP announced it would request the rehearing and provide assistance to the Broward and Miramar case.

-Oil and water in the Everglades
+The history of oil and water in the Everglades

 The state's lack of recent experience has made critics nervous about new wells, since they argue it increases the likelihood of spills and seeping.
 "Florida has very little infrastructure, very little oversight of oil and gas activities, compared to other states," Rob Jackson, a professor of Earth system science at Stanford University, tells CityLab.